cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 dataDirs: ["/data/sonarr", ...],
 maxDataDepth: 2, # use 3 if using seasonFromEpisodes or includeSingleEpisodes (note: cross-seed will not search 'Show/' itself)
 ```

-    Be careful setting this to a higher value than 2 (if your only dataDir is your
-    usenet/torrents folder), else it might generate a larger than intended number of
-    searchees that will not realistically get many matches.

 3. If you are trying to cross-seed data that has been renamed or whose names
     don't match standard torrent release naming schemes, set your